holaphil/amazing-maple-e08ae/src/pages/index.md

       **It was time to time to build my own house.**

-      Take a tour by simply scrolling or selecting any of the navigational topics here in the masthead above that interest you.
+      Take a tour by simply scrolling down or selecting any of the nav items above.
 Lastly, as with any new house, there is plenty of work to do.
 My apologies if something is out of place or broken – I will fix it in due time!

       *PS Continuing the house analogy, you need tools to build.
 I built